Use insights in Power BI Desktop to explain increases and decreases seen in visuals (Preview)

-You can tell Power BI Desktop to explain increases or decreases in charts, and get fast, automated, insightful analysis about your data.
-Simply right-click on a data point, and select Analyze > Explain the decrease (or increase, if the previous bar was lower), and insight is delivered to you in an easy-to-use window.
+You can tell Power BI Desktop to explain increases or decreases in charts, see distribution factors in charts, and get fast, automated, insightful analysis about your data.
+Simply right-click on a data point, and select Analyze > Explain the decrease (or increase, if the previous bar was lower), or Analyze > Find where this distribution is different and insight is delivered to you in an easy-to-use window.

 The insights feature is contextual, and is based on the immediately previous data point - such as the previous bar, or column.